coleblvck/paragraph-for-android/README.md

 # Paragraph For Android

-This is the android client for [Paragraph](https://github.com/coleblvck/paragraph): A different kind of social media built with Flutter and Django.
+This is the android client for [Paragraph](https://github.com/coleblvck/paragraph): A different kind of social media, inspired by [Honk](https://honk.me); prototyped with Flutter and Python(Django).

 ---